 You can earn so much more money taking on private clients and setting your own rates as a freelance writer than you can signing up to work for various content sites.
 The catch of course (as it is with any home business) is that it can take a while to get things moving.

-If you can spare $197, I highly recommend Gina Horkey's freelance writing course which will help you get your business off the ground.
+If you can spare the money, I highly recommend Gina Horkey's freelance writing course which will help you get your business off the ground.

 To help make ends meet while you're launching your business, you can always pick up work here and there on different content sites.